-To draw an accident reconstruction diagram, choose Roads & Freeways from the All section of Popular.
+To draw an accident reconstruction diagram, choose a Traffic & Accident Diagram template from the Legal section.

 Once a symbol is added to your page, you can resize it and rotate it as necessary.